-I am an archaeological scientist interested in exploring the articulation between genetics, biogeography and material culture phylogeny to further theoretical, methodological and scientific advances in the field of human evolution.
-I am currently based at the Max Planck Instititute for the Science of Human History in Jena, Germany, where I am running a Marie Skłodowska-Curie Actions funded project exploring human evolution across West Africa and the relationship between human evolutionary sequences in this region and other parts of the African continent.
+I am an archaeological scientist interested in exploring the articulation between material culture, genetics and biogeography to further theoretical, methodological and scientific advances in the field of human evolution.
+I am the W2 'Lise Meitner' Independent Group Leader at the Max Planck Institute for the Science of Human History in Jena, Germany where I head the Pan-African Evolution research group.

 - The population structure of early Homo sapiens in Africa and intra-African dispersals